firebird631/siis/README.md

         * If a market identifier is not defined on the WATCHERS side it could not be found
     * leverage its a deprecated values list used only for 1broker
         * (could be overrided per appliance profile)
-    * stop-loosing-position its a deprecated feature to cut margin positions at the trader level
-        * (could be overrided per appliance profile)
-        * mode level or percent or balance-percent
-        * value
     * paper-mode To define the paper trader initially balances
         * (could be overrided per appliance profile)
         * type asset or margin to specify the account type